 The following announcements can be used to announce the completion of the parish inventory and invite the community to a parish-wide meeting to share the results.
 These can be used in the bulletin and can also be shared as pulpit announcements.
-Both a full-length and condensed version are provided.
+Pre-designed inserts of these announcements are also available for download and inclusion in your bulletin.
+Both a fulllength and condensed version are provided.
+The suggested dates of use are the weekends of September 12-13 and 19-20, but can be used at other times to accommodate the date of your parish-wide meeting.